sanity-io/document-internationalization/docs/coming-from-sanity-plugin-intl-input.md

 ### 3. The languages configuration has changed
 The "name" field is now called "id".
 The old field will still be supported but you will see a deprecation notice.

+### 4. The "hard" reference behavior has been renamed to "strong"
+You may need to update your config to reflect this change.

 ### 4. Studio parts have been renamed
 If you had implemnted any of the previous plugin's studio parts you will need to rename the implementations.
 ```diff